idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 This config file contains four sections - crosscal, slurm, data, and fields.
 The fields IDs we just extracted, seen in section `[fields]`, correspond to field 0 for the bandpass calibrator, field 0 for the total flux calibrator, field 2 for the phase calibrator, and fields 3 and 1 for the science targets (i.e. the DEEP 2 field + another calibrator).
 Only the target may have multiple fields.
 If a field isn't found according to its intent, a warning is displayed, and the field for the total flux calibrator is selected.
 If the total flux calibrator isn't present, the program will display an error and terminate.

 The SLURM parameters in section `[slurm]` correspond to those seen by running `processMeerKAT.py -h`.
 By default, for all threadsafe scripts (i.e. those with `True` in the `scripts` list), we use 8 nodes, 4 tasks per node (=32 threads), 236 GB of memory (per node), and `plane=2` (which distributes four tasks onto one node before moving onto next node).
-During step 2, only 12 scans were found, and since `partition.py` partitions the data into one sub-measurement set (sub-MS) per scan, only 12 sub-MSs will exist in the multi-measurement set (see section 19).
+During step 2, only 12 scans were found, and since `partition.py` partitions the data into one sub-measurement set (sub-MS) per scan, only 12 sub-MSs will exist in the multi-measurement set (see [section 20](#20-run-displaytimessh)).
 Assuming each observation has a phase calibrator bracketing each target scan, at most, 6 sub-MSs will be operated on at any given time, each handled by one thread, and a master thread.
 So we aim to have a limit of nscans+1+10% threads, with the 10% to account for the occasional thread that hangs.
 For this dataset, this limit is 7 threads, so `get_fields.py` attempts to match this number by using the specified number of tasks per node and increasing the node count from 1 until the number of threads is more than the limit, terminating at 2 nodes x 4 tasks per node = 8 threads.

 For script that aren't threadsafe (i.e. those with `False` in the `scripts` list), we use a single node, and a single task per node.
 For both scripts that are threadsafe and those that aren't, we use a single CPU per task, and explicitly export `OMP_NUM_THREADS=1`, since there is little evidence of a speedup with more than one CPU per task.
 However, for `quick_tclean.py` we use 4 CPUs per task.

-The cross-calibration parameters in section `[crosscal]` correspond to various CASA parameters passed into the calibration tasks that the pipeline used, each of which is documented in [[Calibration-in-processMeerKAT]].
+The cross-calibration parameters in section `[crosscal]` correspond to various CASA parameters passed into the calibration tasks that the pipeline used, each of which is documented [here](../Calibration-in-processMeerKAT).
 By default all frequency ranges listed in `badfreqranges`, and all antenna numbers listed in `badants`, will be flagged out entirely.
 The third script the pipeline runs (`calc_refant.py`) will likely change the value of `refant`, and add a list of bad antennas to `badant`.

 ##### 4. Run the pipeline using your config file